Pant/nextcloudpi-readthedocs/How-to-install-NextCloudPi.md

 5. Type in `PASS` a password to update the password for an existing user, or to create a password for a new user.
 6. Type in `Confirm` your password again.
 7. Click Run or Start.

-### Run NextCloudPi
-Remove the SD card and insert it to the Raspberry Pi.
-Then connect the Raspberry Pi to your home router with an ethernet cable and power on your Raspberry Pi.

 ---